awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

    ```

 ------
-#### [ Ubuntu 18\.x ]
+#### [ Ubuntu 18\.x/20\.x ]

-The default desktop environment for Ubuntu 18\.x is Gnome3 and the default desktop manager is GDM3\.
-GDM3 is currently not supported with NICE DCV console sessions\.
-We recommend that you use the LightDM desktop manager if you plan to work with NICE DCV console sessions\.
+For Ubuntu 18\.x, the default desktop environment is Gnome3 and the default desktop manager is GDM3\.
+With Ubuntu 18\.x, GDM3 is currently not supported with NICE DCV console sessions\.
+For this reason, we recommend that you use the LightDM desktop manager if you plan to work with NICE DCV console sessions\.

+For Ubuntu 20\.x, the default desktop environment is Gnome3 and the default desktop manager is GDM3\.
+With Ubuntu 20\.x, LightDM is currently not supported with NICE DCV console sessions\.
+For this reason, we recommend that you use the GDM3 desktop manager if you plan to work with NICE DCV console sessions\.

-**To install and configure the desktop environment and desktop manager on Ubuntu 18\.x**
+**To install and configure the desktop environment and desktop manager on Ubuntu 18\.x/20\.x**

 1. Install the desktop environment and the desktop manager packages\.